John-Lluch/SWRevealViewController/README.md

 * Tammy Coron on Ray Wenderlich blog made an excelent tutorial on "how to build a slide-out navigation panel".
 She recomends the SWRevealViewController in case you do not want to implement one yourself. http://www.raywenderlich.com/32054/how-to-create-a-slide-out-navigation-like-facebook-and-path

-* You can also check "Drawer View iOS App with SWRevealViewController" at http://bcdilumonline.blogspot.com.es/2014/03/drawer-view-ios-app-with.html for a step by step instructions on how to install and use it with no story boards.
+* You can also check "Drawer View iOS App with SWRevealViewController" at http://bcdilumonline.blogspot.com.es/2014/03/drawer-view-ios-app-with.html for step by step instructions on how to install and use the controller.
+Worth a read for those who do not quite feel at home with storyboards :-)

 ## Xamarin Binding